LaurenC2022/web-dev-edu/README.md

 The purpose of posting educational assignments in a repository is to reference code snippets and completed projects i have done.
 I expect this repo will help with recall when I am stuck on a simple project or want to quickly remember how code renders on a browser.

 ## Free Code Camp
+- Free Code Camp does a few things well: Content is easy to start doing without any prior knowledge and no insturctor is required to complete the work.
+Free Code Camp would be an excellent option as a daily warmup or transition activity for a group who may finish an assignment at different times.
+- Part of lesson: warm up

 ### Responsive Web Design
 #### Section 1
 - [Cat Photo App](https://laurenc2022.github.io/web-dev-edu/free-code-camp-assignments/responsive-web-design-assignments/section1/1-cat-photo-app/cat-photo-app-index.html)